 ◘ Fig. A-30 In the desert areas of Central Asia, the roots of Calligonum are exposed from the dune sand by the wind.
 In this state, the water supply of the plant is provided by the main root and the fine root system not yet exposed by the sand (photo: Breckle).

-◘ Fig. A-31 Plantago major resists mechanical pressure from trampling damage on trampling paths worldwide (Photo: U. Breckle).
+◘ Fig. A-31 Plantago major resists mechanical pressure from trampling damage on trampling paths now worldwide (Photo: U. Breckle).

 ◘ Fig. A-32 The lower parts of the trees at the forest edge have been stripped bare by cattle browsing up to a certain height level (a; photo: Breckle).
 Goats even climb up the trees and eat the leaves at all elevation levels (b: Argania spinosa in Morocco; photo: Breckle).
 Otherwise, the trees remain intact above a certain height that is not reached by other animals.